rthomasut/pandas-analysis/README.md

-# pandas-analysis
-Background
-You are the new Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.

-District Summary
-Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.

-Include the following:

-Total number of unique schools

-Total students

-Total budget

-Average math score

-Average reading score

-% passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)

-School Summary
-Perform the necessary calculations and then create a DataFrame that summarizes key metrics about each school.

-Include the following:

-School name

-School type

-Total students

-Total school budget

-Per student budget

-Average math score

-Average reading score

-% passing math (the percentage of students who passed math)

-% passing reading (the percentage of students who passed reading)

-% overall passing (the percentage of students who passed math AND reading)

-Highest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in descending order and display the top 5 rows.

-Save the results in a DataFrame called "top_schools".

-Lowest-Performing Schools (by % Overall Passing)
-Sort the schools by % Overall Passing in ascending order and display the top 5 rows.

-Save the results in a DataFrame called "bottom_schools".

-Math Scores by Grade
-Perform the necessary calculations to create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Reading Scores by Grade
-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-Scores by School Spending
-Create a table that breaks down school performance based on average spending ranges (per student).

-Use the code provided below to create four bins with reasonable cutoff values to group school spending.

-**Please note that code runs properly with errors displayed, created with assistance with Geronimo Perez
+# School District Data Analysis

+As the Chief Data Scientist for the city's school district, our goal is to assist the school board and mayor in making informed decisions about school budgets and priorities.
+Our initial focus is on analyzing district-wide standardized test results to identify trends in school performance.

+## District Summary

+We begin by calculating and presenting key metrics for the entire district in a DataFrame:

+- Total number of schools
+- Total number of students
+- Total budget
+- Average math score
+- Average reading score
+- Percentage passing math
+- Percentage passing reading
+- Overall passing percentage

+## School Summary

+Next, we summarize essential metrics for each school in a DataFrame:

+- School name
+- School type
+- Total students
+- Total school budget
+- Per student budget
+- Average math score
+- Average reading score
+- Percentage passing math
+- Percentage passing reading
+- Overall passing percentage

+## Top Performing Schools

+Identify and display the top 5 schools based on % Overall Passing:

+- Schools sorted by % Overall Passing in descending order
+- Results saved in a DataFrame named "top_schools"

+## Bottom Performing Schools

+Identify and display the bottom 5 schools based on % Overall Passing:

+- Schools sorted by % Overall Passing in ascending order
+- Results saved in a DataFrame named "bottom_schools"

+## Math and Reading Scores by Grade

+Analyze average math and reading scores for each grade level (9th, 10th, 11th, 12th) at each school:

+- Separate DataFrames for math and reading scores by grade

+## Scores by School Spending

+Examine school performance based on average spending ranges per student:

+- Utilize provided code to create spending bins
+- Group schools based on spending range
+- Analyze metrics within each spending range